 In the form of non-verbal assertive behavior.

-Nonverbal assertiveness that you can pay attention when communicating with others is… watch directly at the person you are speaking.
+Nonverbal assertiveness that you can pay attention to when communicating with others is… watch directly at the person you are speaking.
 By looking at the floor or to the side, you are sending a message that you are unsure.
 The opposite extreme behavior “stare,” also isn’t useful because the other person may be feeling threatened.

 It is also important to have an open instead of closed posture.
 If you’re sitting, don’t cross your legs or arms.
 If you stand, stand upright on two legs.
 Stand directly in front of the people instead of putting your side.
 While you communicate, don’t elude or you move away from the other person.
 You have to stay in place.